Reactive-Network/reactive-smart-contract-demos/src/demos/automated-governance/README.md

 You can use the recommended Sepolia RPC URL: `https://rpc2.sepolia.org`.

+### NOTE BEFORE TESTING:
+- Before testing, modify the in the [Governance.sol](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/automated-governance/Governance.sol) contract according to the need like:
+    - set the duration to 10 min or 1 min according to your need
+    - set the VoteThreshold to be 1 or 2.

 ### Step 1: Deploy Governance contract on Sepolia

 Deploy the Governance contract: